Henry Cromwell: Later life

 For the remainder of his life Cromwell lived in obscurity.
 He lost, in consequence of the Restoration, lands in England to the value of £2,000 a year, probably his share of the forfeited estates which had been conferred on his father.
 With the pay he had received during his service in Ireland he had purchased an estate worth between six and seven hundred a year, which he succeeded in retaining.

 In his petition to Charles II for that object, Cromwell urged that his actions had been dictated by natural duty to his father, not by any malice against the king.
 He pleaded the merits of his government of Ireland, and the favour he had shown the Royalists during the time of his power.
 Clarendon, Ormonde, and many other royalists exerted their influence in his favour.
-Accordingly, the lands of Cromwell in Meuth and Connaught were confirmed to his trustees by a special proviso of the Act of Settlement; but his family seems to have lost them in the next generation.
+Accordingly, the lands of Cromwell in Meath and Connaught were confirmed to his trustees by a special proviso of the Act of Settlement; but his family seems to have lost them in the next generation.
 They are said to have been illegally dispossessed by some of the Clanrickarde family, the ancient owners of the land bought by Henry Cromwell's arrears.
 During the latter years of his life Cromwell resided at Spinney Abbey in Wicken, Cambridgeshire, which he purchased in 1661.

 King Charles II seems to have been satisfied of Cromwell's peaceableness, for though more than once denounced by informers, he was never disquieted on that account.
 Noble collects several anecdotes of doubtful authority concerning the relations of Charles II and Cromwell.
 He died on 23 March 1674 (O.S.), aged forty-six, and was buried at Wicken Church in Cambridgeshire.